statOmics/zinbwaveZinger/README.md

-# Data analysis and simulations for the ZINB-WaVE / zingeR paper
+# Data analysis for the ZINB-WaVE / zingeR paper

 This repository is designed to allow interested people to reproduce the results and figures of our paper called 'Unlocking RNA-seq tools for zero inflation and single-cell applications using observation weights'.

 For any questions or issues with the code on this repository, please use the "Issues" tab.

 ## Dependencies